Types of 1099 Tax Forms: Each Form Explained

 Partner with Tax Professionals

-If you’re a business owner, you know how stressful tax season can be.
+You know how stressful tax season can be if you're a business owner.
 You need to gather records, run reports, and complete calculations – all while keeping your business running smoothly.

-1-800Accountant professionals can answer your questions, guide you through forms, and help you maximize your tax deductions.
+1-800Accountant professionals can answer your questions about taxable income and retirement plans, guide you through forms, and help you maximize your tax deductions.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 1-800Accountant assumes no liability for actions taken in reliance upon the information contained herein.